Extremal Random Forests: Extremal Random Forest

 To use this approximation in practice, we have to choose a threshold $u$ that depends on the $n$ training observations.
 To show the pointwise consistency of the estimators of the conditional GPD parameters in Section~\ref{sec:consistency}, it will be crucial to guarantee that at each point $x\in\mathcal X$ in the predictor space, there are approximately the same amount of expected exceedances.
 The threshold $u(x) = \hat Q_{x}(\tau_n)$ is therefore usually taken to be a predictor-dependent estimator of the intermediate quantile function.
 Here, $\tau_n \in (0,1)$ is an intermediate probability level that is chosen such that $\hat Q_{x}(\tau_n)$ can be obtained by classical quantile regression techniques; see Section~\ref{sec:quant-reg}.
 In principle, any quantile regression method can be used to fit $\hat Q_x(\tau_n)$.
 We choose GRF with quantile loss \citep{athe2019} since it is a method suitable for flexible quantile regression problems and it requires little tuning.

 In order to formulate our estimators of the conditional GPD parameters $\theta(x)$ and the extreme quantile $ Q_{x}(\tau)$, we define the exceedances in the training data as

 see the triangles in Figure~\ref{fig:intro}.
 The limit relation~\eqref{eq:gpd-approx} implies that the distribution of $Z_i$ can be well approximated by a GPD with parameter vector $\theta(X_i)$.
 For estimation of the GPD parameter vector $\theta(x) = (\sigma(\g x), \xi(\g x))$ we rely on those exceedances that carry most information on the tail of $Y \mid \g X = \g x$.
-To do so, we use the localizing weight functions $w_n(\g x, X_i)$ estimated from a GRF \citep{athe2019} that may be \emph{different} from the one used for the intermediate quantile $\hat Q_{x}(\tau_n)$.
+Such a localization can be achieved by assigning to each exceedance $Z_i$ a suitable weight $w_n(\g x, X_i)$ that reflects the importance for estimating $\theta(x)$; see Section~\ref{sec:quant-reg} for a similar rationale in the context of quantile regression.
+To do so, we use the localizing weight functions $w_n(\g x, X_i)$ estimated from a GRF \citep{athe2019} whose tuning parameters are optimized for the purpose of estimating the conditional GPD parameters; this GRF can therefore be \emph{different} from the GRF used for the intermediate quantile $\hat Q_{x}(\tau_n)$.
 We would like to define the estimator of the conditional GPD parameter $\hat\theta(x)$ as the minimizer of the weighted (negative) log-likelihood

 where $\ell_\theta$ is defined in~\eqref{eq:loglik}.
 In practice, the parameter space $\theta(\mathcal X) = \{\vartheta \in (0, \infty) \times \R: \vartheta = \theta(x) \text{ for some } x \in \mathcal X \}$ is unknown.
 As explained by~\citet{dombry2015}, it is not guaranteed that the log-likelihood of the generalized extreme value distribution has a global optimum over the parameter space $(0, \infty) \times \R$.
 In fact, \citet{smith1985} shows no maximum likelihood estimator exists when $\xi \leq -1$.
 Analogous results apply to the GPD log-likelihood $L_n(\theta; x)$ \citep{dre2004}.
 We therefore define $\hat\theta(x)$ as the optimizer of $L_n(\theta; x)$ over an arbitrarily large compact set $\Theta \subset (0, \infty) \times (-1, \infty)$ such that $\theta(\mathcal X) \subset \mathrm{Int}\ \Theta$, that is,